-I am a 40ish (ALRIGHT… I’m 45!!… time flies, now 46) mom of two – one in college and one in high school, a wife, volunteer, cheap do-it-yourselfer, rule following, expert internet time waster , and dog owner.
+I am still in my 40’s – but not for long!
+I am a mom of two – one in college and one in high school, a wife, volunteer, cheap do-it-yourselfer, rule following, list making, expert internet time waster ;-), and dog owner.
 I love drinking coffee, eating chocolate – all things chocolate, browsing the aisles at Target and Whole Foods and I like to cook – usually.
 I love social media, my iPad and I think I’m addicted to Words with Friends and Angry Birds.
-I also love pink – LOVE pink.
+Update: No WWF or Angry Birds.
+I’ve moved on to Pinterest… I also love pink – LOVE pink. 🙂

 I started running in February of 2010 mostly because I was growing impatient with walking.